Keeping It Simple Italian

 See recipe card for quantities.

-Cooking angel hair pasta is very simple and takes just minutes to do thanks to its quick cooking time.
 You only need three ingredients to cook angel hair pasta.
 Water, angel pasta and salt.

 angel hair pasta